Omni-guides/Tuxborn/README-New.md

 **Tuxborn Combat Controller Keys:** Controller button mapping for the BFCO profiles.
 Disable if you are playing on Keyboard and Mouse.
 **Combat Keyboard Keys:** Keyboard button mapping for the BFCO profiles.
 Disable if y ou are playing on controller.
 **Small HUD:** Makes the HUD smaller in scale.
-**Skyrim Upscaler:** DLSS FSR2 XeSS: more FPS or longer battery life with the help of FSR upscaling.
+**Framegen:** A framegen mod that will ad more ai frames, doesn't work with Proton/Linux at the moment.
 **Lower Render Resolution:** An optional mod that lowers the render scaling to 0.75 to help with performance on handhelds that have 1080p and higher screen resolutions.
 **Enemy (R)Evolution of Skyrim:** EEOS: gives npc more perks and spells to use against you.
 **Masculine Animations for Female PCs/Feminine Animations for Male PCs:** changes some animations for the Player Character.